Action Verbs

 This works because:

 When individual_style_predication_1() yields a new state, it means this predication was successful.
 That happened because the criteria() function returned true.
-The new state has all of the MRS variables set to the value that made the predication true, which means that the x_what_binding variable should now be set to the thing being deleted.
+The new state has all the MRS variables set to the value that made the predication true, which means that the x_what_binding variable should now be set to the thing being deleted.

 However, we need to be careful to ask for the value of the variable represented by x_what_binding in the new state.
 Remember that state objects are immutable, so we have to look at the copy being returned to get the new value of the variable.
 That’s what this line does: